Clasification Societies

 NKK

 Nippon Kaiji Kyokai The Japanese.
-As Japan has a very big fleet, normally flagged in another countries, her ships are normally in this Society.
+As Japan has a very big fleet, normally registered in another countries, her ships are normally in this Society.

 RINA